Kequc/nano-records/README.md

 });
 ```

-Deletes the attachment from the database if it exists.
+Deletes the attachment from the database.

 #### List and exists